 - Pinpointing faulty movement patterns that affect your performance

-- Specific conditioning tailored to your performance goals
+- Specific performance conditioning tailored to your goals or sport

 - Tailored exercises to make your movement patterns more efficient